 While traditional phone lines have been the communication method of choice for many years, today, more and more hotels are switching over to VoIP (Voice over Internet Protocol systems) which uses the internet to make phone calls, as opposed to traditional phone lines.

-Here are 10 of the best VoIP systems for hotels, including plans that are most appropriate for the hospitality industry.
+Here are our picks for the top 10 VoIP systems for hotels, including plans that are most appropriate for the hospitality industry.

 Vonage Business offers a powerful cloud-based VoIP that comes with backup tools for business continuity, collaboration tools for employees, mobile capabilities, and more.
 Additionally, Vonage Business creates an enjoyable, convenient experience for hotel customers through features like call routing, virtual receptionist, real time notifications, two-way messaging, and more.

 Why we chose Vonage: Vonage's cloud-based infrastructure allows hotels to easily scale their phone systems as per their requirements.
 Whether it's adding or removing phone lines, expanding to new locations, or accommodating seasonal fluctuations, Vonage provides the flexibility to adapt to changing needs.